-Textbooks and Readings: Flew, Terry and Richard Smith.
+Textbook: Flew, Terry and Richard Smith.
 2014.
-New Media: An Introduction, 2 Canadian Edition.
+New Media: An Introduction, 3rd Canadian Edition.
 Don Mills: Oxford University Press.
+This book is available through the U of C Bookstore.

-Additional reading will be supplied through D2L.
+Additional readings will be supplied through D2L.
 Please note that required readings should be read prior to the lecture for which they are assigned.

 Internet and electronic communication device information: I encourage you to bring your laptop or tablet to lectures and labs for note-taking purposes.
+Taking notes is strongly advised.
 Occasionally, you may be asked to use your device for an in-class exercise.
 However, students who are distracting their peers through the use of their computer/tablet/phone for purposes not related to class will be asked to leave.
-No audio or video recording of any kind is allowed in class without the permission of the professor.
+No audio or video recording of any kind is permitted in class without the prior permission of the professor.

 Email policy: Before emailing me, please check that the answer to your question is not in the course syllabus!
-I aim to answer all email inquiries as soon as possible, but will not reply to emails in the evening or over the weekend.
+I aim to answer all email inquiries as soon as possible, but will not reply to emails in the evenings or over the weekend.
 When sending me an email, please specify what course you are in (COMS 203) and include a clear statement of purpose in the subject line.
-Always be professional and courteous in your emails to me and your teaching assistants.
 If you want to discuss an assignment or a concern about the course I prefer to meet in person during office hours, as these meetings are often more fruitful than a lengthy email exchange.
 I encourage you to use my office hours, and hope to meet many of you there throughout the semester.